-At 100, we believe that working in the Public Realm is a privilege.
+At 100architects, we believe that working in the Public Realm is a privilege.
 This is where our design has the biggest impact on the largest quantity of people.

-In short, we needed a striking and eye-catching style that would call the attention of citizens, stimulating them and encouraging the occurrence of social dynamics.
+We use a striking and eye-catching style that calls the attention of citizens, stimulating them and encouraging the occurrence of social dynamics.

-Our projects in public spaces seek to stimulate the user by providing colorful landscapes and intricate topographies that allow the user to interact in a much closer way with the objects and the space.
-With its appearance, morphology and impactful positioning, they invite users to jump, sit, lie, eat, watch, take photos, talk, hug, laugh, upload, run, play, enjoy, and relax.
+Our projects in public spaces seek to stimulate the user by providing colorful landscapes and intricate topographies that allow users to interact in a much closer way with the objects and the space.
+With its appearance, morphology and impactful positioning, they invite users to jump, sit, lie down, eat, watch, take photos, talk, hug, laugh, upload, run, play, enjoy, and relax.

-Public space is something that has undergone almost no innovation in the last 100 years.
-Urban plazas, squares and urban spaces for entertainment have of course gotten more sophisticated and adapted to the current trends and technology; however, these public spaces haven’t given an answer to the revolutions that the world is experiencing.
+Public space has undergone almost no innovation in the last 100 years.
+Urban plazas, squares and urban spaces for entertainment have indeed gotten more sophisticated and adapted to the current trends and technology.
+However, these public spaces haven’t given an answer to the revolutions that the world is currently experiencing.

-We believe that nowadays it is not enough to simply have trees, a patch of greenery, a bench and nice lighting features in order to have a remarkable public space.
-Nowadays, Millennials are experience seekers, to the point that they prefer to invest in meaningful and memorable life experiences rather than in owning objects or products.
-Also kids nowadays are not the same as when we were kids; they are exposed and used to different kinds of sensory stimulations.
-In that regard, we believe urban public spaces are lacking a form of recreation that meets those new needs of a generation that demands increasing stimulation and fantasy in its experiences.
+We believe that nowadays, it’s not enough by simply laying out trees, green areas, benches and nice lighting features in order to have a truly remarkable public space.
+Nowadays, the new generations are experience seekers, to the point that they prefer to invest in meaningful and memorable life experiences rather than in owning objects or products.
+Even kids today are not the same as we used to be; they are exposed and used to different kind of sensory stimulations.
+In that regard, we believe urban public spaces are lacking a form of recreation that meets those new needs of a generation that demands increasing stimulation and fantasy in their daily experiences.

 New dynamics equals new opportunities

-In order to aid place-making, urban interventions despite being eye-catching, pop and controversial, must serve purposes that are focused on people’s health, happiness and wellbeing.
-As we like to say, we sell happiness.
-Over time, our office has specialized in conceptualizing interventions that bring joy and entertainment to the citizens in their public realm through fantasy and surprise, two attributes we always try to implement in our proposals.
+In order to aid place-making, urban interventions besides being eye-catching, pop and controversial, must also serve purposes focused on people’s health, happiness and wellbeing.
+And that’s exactly what we like to say, “we sell happiness”.
+Over time, our office has specialized in conceptualizing urban interventions that bring sparks of joy and entertainment to the citizens in the public realm through fantasy & surprise, two attributes we always implement in our proposals.

-The fantasy factor is the one boosting the imagination and creativity of the users, despite their age, while the surprise factor refers to the feeling of encountering completely unexpected spaces when walking through a city, which is something we seek.
+The fantasy & surprise factors are the ones responsible for boosting the imagination and creativity of the users, despite their age, surprising them with the unexpected when walking through a city, which is something we seek through our projects.

-It is through these two attributes that our urban interventions make the link and engage with the audience and the citizens.
-Once that link is created, our projects are just pure platforms for the community to colonize – not only enjoy the spaces, but most importantly, to enjoy the social interactions that those spaces encourage through their morphology.
+With these attributes we can create an engaging link with the audience and the citizens.
+Once that link has been created, our projects are just pure platforms for the community to colonize – not only by enjoying the spaces, but most importantly, by enjoying the social interactions that those spaces encourage through their morphology.
 The ultimate purpose of those spaces is to be used by the community – even in totally different ways that were not even planned by us at the studio.

-Public space, by attracting people, will produce new dynamics and opportunities, and in a world when technology, social media and online retail are replacing and eliminating our natural meeting places, we believe that our design should explore ways to stimulate human interactions in the urban space.
+The public realm, by attracting people, produces new dynamics and opportunities for flourishing neighborhoods, and in a world where technology, social media and online retail are replacing our natural meeting places, we believe that through our design we have the opportunity to explore ways of stimulating human interactions in the urban space.
 Because at the end of the day, human connectivity is the kind of connectivity that triggers wellbeing and happiness, productivity and innovation.

-The attributes of successful public projects in urban environments
+The attributes of our projects in urban environments

 Besides the attributes typically known to impact positively in citizens’ health & wellbeing – such as openness, accessibility, walkability, free mobility, playability, shareability, social connectivity and perhaps a sense of belonging to your surrounding public realm – we usually measure the success of urban environments according to our own recipe for successful projects in the public realm.